TRex22/deeplabv3-custom-training/README.md

 # deeplabv3-custom-training
+[WIP] This is still a work in-progress.
+Ill hopefully get sometime soon to upload some of the trained models and improve the readme to explain each python console file

 This repo exists to train the pyTorch Torchvision deeplabv3 models with custom labels and datasets.

 I could not find a good set of trained models online so I decided to train my own.